 To see your bidding history, go to My eBay and select Bids/Offers - opens in new window or tab.

 There you'll find any items you're currently bidding on, items you bid on but didn't win, and any Best Offers you've made.

 If you want to delete your bidding history, check the box next to items you'd like to remove and select Delete.

 Sellers sometimes create private listings that keep bidders and the buyer anonymous, particularly when selling highly priced items or pharmaceutical products.
 There will be a note on these listings stating that they're private, and that only the seller can see your username.

 The seller may have ended the listing early – although this is something we strongly discourage.
 Or, if the seller breached one of our policies, we may have had to cancel the listing.

 Sellers sometimes set requirements for potential buyers based on their payment or shipping preferences.
-For example, you may not be able to bid on their item if you don't have a PayPal account or you live in an area that the seller doesn't ship to.
+For example, some sellers may not ship to the country or area where you live.

 If that happens, you'll see a message asking you to contact the seller when you try to place a bid.
 Let them know you'd like to bid, and they may change their requirements to allow you to take part.